 If you investigate the choices and feel that your community can't afford any of the options, look carefully at some plain wood garden benches, that can be backed up to the storefronts and bolted down.
 Also check into large pots or half barrels that can hold annuals.
-Something inexpensive such as petunias still will add color, motion, and vitality.
+Something inexpensive such as petunias or another flowering annual still will add color, motion, and vitality.

-If you can't afford to color your sidewalk, maybe three times a year you have a chalk painting contest and become famous for it.
+If you can't afford to color your sidewalk, maybe three times a year you sponsor a chalk painting contest and become famous for it.

 And keep in mind that I'd rather see a vital business district, where people are continuously going in and out of shops, with a plain old gray concrete sidewalk, than a dead business district with an artful streetscape.

-Because people are the very best ingredient for adding color, motion, unpredictability, and interest to your street!
+That's because people are the very best ingredient for adding color, movement, unpredictability, and interest to your street!

 In fact, we recommend a book about making your neighborhood memorable in general: The Great Neighborhood Book: A Do-It-Yourself Guide to Placemaking.

 Another benefit of doing nothing is that a streetscape program, in which the sidewalk is replaced, street trees are planted where there were none before, and so forth, disrupts the business district for a whole season or more.

 Can your businesses afford to alienate their clientele for two to five months while you pretty up the place?
 By that time, customers might have found another place to buy a cup of coffee.
 Now we still think a new streetscape is worthwhile if carefully executed, but the benefit has to be able to justify the cost.
 If you have one tiny struggling business on a block, that might not be the case.